cube-drone/rt0/players-guide/src/player/generated/magician.md

 * The suit of Major Arcana cards is "Major" and also must be included.
 * Cards sitting on Rabbit Out of a Hat remain there.
 * While there are any cards on Rabbit Out of a Hat, you cannot play cards on Unarmed Strike or Defend.
-* When all five cards (one from each suit) are present:
+* When every suit is represented on Rabbit Out of a Hat:
     * Discard the Minor Arcana from Rabbit Out of a Hat.
     * Draw the remaining card from Rabbit Out of a Hat into hand: treat it as a Magician for the remainder of the turn.